HadeelAlsheraifi/HadeelAlsheraifi/README.md

-- 👋 Hi, I’m Hadeel
+- 👋 Hi, I’m Hadeel, 1st year in learning programming (React.js, Node.js and Flutter).
-- 👀 I’m interested in tech-economics...
+- 👀 I’m interested in tech-economics.
-- 🌱 I’m currently learning in  FullStack-BootCamp...
+- 🌱 I’m currently working in multiple commercial projects.
-- 💞️ I’m looking to collaborate on ...
+- 🧠 I’m looking to collaborate on CSR Software Development Programs.
-- 📫 How to reach me (Don't Google It!)...
+- 📫 How to reach me: ehadeeel@gmail.com

+# I was driven by curiosity to learn programming, I fall in love with it, ended up coding daily:)